Stories

 Partnership with Delta Flight Products (DFP)

 Biogen is committed to helping enhance the quality of life for the rare disease community we serve, and we know improvements to accessible travel are integral to this.
-In June 2024, Biogen announced a partnership with Delta Flight Products, a wholly owned subsidiary of Delta Air Lines established to create aircraft interior solutions for airlines around the world.
+In June 2024, Biogen announced a partnership with Delta Flight Products, a wholly-owned subsidiary of Delta Air Lines established to create innovative solutions for airlines around the world.

 Working together, Biogen and DFP have a vision to increase awareness of aircraft improvements to support people with disabilities.
 With our deep relationships in the spinal muscular atrophy (SMA) and Friedreich ataxia (FA) communities, Biogen and DFP engaged patients and advocates at top annual conferences.